There are various computing clusters available to students at Loyola. Take a look first at

 scp ./filename.py username@mongo1.luc.edu:~

-To copy a whole directory (say, Downloads
+To copy a whole directory (say, Downloads), use -r option:

 scp -r ./Download username@mongo1.luc.edu:~